adobe/leonardo/README.md

 White: rgb(255, 255, 255)
 Contrast ratio: **8.57**:1

 If 8.58 is input as the target ratio with the starting color of blue, the output will not be exact.
-This is exaggerated by the various colorspace interpolations.
+This is exaggerated by the various color space interpolations.

 Since the WCAG requirement is defined as a *minimum contrast requirement*, it should be fine to generate colors that are a little *more* accessible than the minimum.